 Who can apply

 The Fund is open for community groups, flood groups, parish/town councils etc. but not for individuals.

 The Fund is available to groups with a community emergency plan or flood plan in place and made available through Devon Communities Together.
-If you do not yet have a plan in place you may still be eligible for a grant if you can show how the funding will support activity identified in a draft plan in development.
+If you do not yet have a plan in place you may still be eligible for a grant if you can show how the funding will support activity identified within a draft plan.